Bernardo-MG/docs-maven-skin/src/site/markdown/usage.md

 # Usage

-[Once the dependencies have been set][acquire] register the sking into the site.xml file:
+[Once the dependencies have been set][acquire], and you have read the [Maven Site Plugin docs][maven-site], register the skin into the site.xml file:

 ```xml
 <skin>